Given the current pandemic, visits to our Headquarters and Training Centre are suspended until further notice.

-At Irish Guide Dogs we love to support teachers and students to learn more about our organisation and get involved.
+At Irish Guide Dogs for the Blind we love to support teachers and students to learn more about our organisation and get involved.
 Your school can support people with vision impairment and families of children with autism by learning how to make a more inclusive society and raising funds to help our work.

 Volunteer visits with Ambassador Dogs